Each day, GHR Foundation staff strive to be of service to people and their limitless potential for good.

 ceo & chair

-Amy Goldman is CEO and Chair of GHR Foundation, a philanthropy that is of service to people and their limitless potential for good.
+Amy Goldman is CEO and Chair of GHR Foundation, a hope-fueled global funder of service to people and their limitless potential for good.

 Amy steers the foundation’s direction with optimism and a background in diplomacy and social investment that has inspired new approaches to philanthropy.
-Under her leadership, GHR has doubled its assets and staff as the organization launched a new effort to build bridges across ideas, sectors and people; elevated powerful movements of faith and inter-faith actors for sustainable development; implemented systems change strategies across public, private and faith sectors to keep children in families; and unlocked significant funding from industry and government to prevent Alzheimer’s Disease.
+Under her leadership, GHR elevates powerful movements of faith and inter-faith actors for community-led development; implements systems change strategies across public, private and faith sectors to keep children in families; unlocks significant funding from industry and government to prevent Alzheimer’s dementia and is launching new collaborations with Black, Indigenous and people of color-led organizations to address racial inequities.

-Amy serves on the Georgetown University board of directors, the Georgetown University Walsh School of Foreign Service board of advisers, Mayo Clinic leadership council, Opus Group board of directors and is a trustee and vice chair of the board for the University of St. Thomas in St. Paul, Minnesota.
-She is a member of the Council on Foreign Relations.
+Amy serves on Georgetown University’s board of directors and is a trustee and vice chair of the board for the University of St. Thomas in St. Paul, Minnesota.
+She is also a member of Opus Holding board of directors, Visitation School board of trustees (chair), Jesuit Refugee Service International Development Group, Mayo Clinic Leadership Council, and Council on Foreign Relations.

-Amy previously served as a lead consultant for Washington D.C.-based International Trade Services, where she focused on trade negotiations and investment strategies.
+Amy previously served as a lead consultant for Washington D.C.-based International Trade Services, where she conducted trade negotiations and crafted investment strategies for global corporate clients.
 She holds a master’s degree in political science from the University of California at Berkeley, a master's degree in law and diplomacy from Tufts University Fletcher School of Law and Diplomacy, and bachelor's degree in foreign service from Georgetown University.

 Andrew previously worked at Nuveen investments, where he assisted portfolio managers in various back office functions including corporate actions and portfolio accounting.
-He also worked as an associate accountant for Bland & Associates, a public accounting firm in Nebraska, where he assisted in tax return preparation and small business, Native Sovereign Nation and Medicare/Medicaid audits.
+He also worked as an associate accountant for Bland & Associates, where he assisted in tax return preparation and small business, Native Sovereign Nation and Medicare/Medicaid audits.

-Dan Lauer is the senior program officer for GHR Foundation’s Children in Families initiative, and works to leverage child protection interventions that strengthen families, deinstitutionalize children and drive further evidence of innovative, pro-family approaches.
-Partnering with experts in the field, Children in Families uses innovative, research-based solutions to scale and support effective programs while pursuing systemic change through pro-family alliances, systems and policies.
+Dan Lauer is the senior program officer for GHR Foundation’s Children in Families initiative and works to leverage child protection interventions that strengthen families, deinstitutionalize children and drive further evidence of innovative, family-centered approaches.
+Partnering with experts in the field, Children in Families uses innovative, research-based solutions to scale and support effective programs while pursuing systemic change through family-centered alliances, systems and policies.

 Dan was previously vice president of international programs at Holt International Children’s Services in Eugene, Ore. where he worked in various capacities since 1986.
 During his tenure, his responsibilities included work in Latin America, Africa, Eastern Europe and Asia, finding permanent, secure, in-country families or family-like settings for children without homes.